luginsjan/Geografic_Agent/SCROLL_BEHAVIOR_FIXES.md

 **Problem**: The page didn't consistently show the home section when users reloaded the page or visited it for the first time.

+**Root Cause**:
+1. Browser's default scroll restoration behavior was remembering the previous scroll position
+2. The `scroll-behavior: smooth;` CSS property was interfering with immediate scroll positioning
-**Root Cause**: Insufficient event handling for different page load scenarios and browser navigation events.
+3. Insufficient event handling for different page load scenarios and browser navigation events

 ## Solutions Implemented